BotLibre/BotLibre/sdk/php/README.md

 ## Changes to php.ini
-There are some changes that have been made in the 'php-ini' file.
-This file is used to configure the PHP enviornment, and the changes made to it are described below.
+There have been some changes made in the 'php.ini' file.
+This file is used to configure the PHP environment and the changes made to it are described below.

 The following changes have been made to the php.ini file: